rushil-ambati/track-driver-ai/docs/docs.md

 The problem being solved by this project is the driving problem, as discussed above.

-The aim of this project is to create an artificially intelligent autonomous driving agent that will safely drive a vehicle around a track, which I reference as the ‘agent’ throughout this documentation.
+The project aims to create an artificially intelligent autonomous driving agent that will safely drive a vehicle around a track, which I reference as the ‘agent’ throughout this documentation.

 I will also develop ‘Trainer’ and ‘Driver’ applications which provide easy-to-use interfaces for AI model generation and inference.